Lisbon High School (Maine)

-Lisbon High School is a public high school in Lisbon Falls, Androscoggin County, Maine, United States.
-The school mascot is the greyhound.
-The school is part of the Lisbon School Department.
-It was founded approximately in 1952, its predecessor being Lisbon Falls High School.
+Lisbon High School is a public high school in Lisbon, Androscoggin County, Maine, United States.
+The school is overseen by the administrative district called the Lisbon School Department.
+Its mascot is the greyhound.
+Founded in 1952, its predecessor was Lisbon Falls High School.

 Sports

 Lisbon has football, soccer, field hockey, cross country, basketball, wrestling, cheerleading, baseball, softball, tennis, and track teams.
 The school joins with Mt.
 Ararat High School for their ice hockey team.